Community groups pressure City Council members to defund Oakland police

 The group painted "Black Lives Matter" in bold letters just outside of the councilman's home.

-One of the youngest in the crowd was a 15-year-old junior at Oakland Technical High School.
+One of the youngest in the crowd was a 15-year-old rising sophomore at Oakland Technical High School.

 RELATED: Oakland Unified School District superintendent recommends eliminating district police force